Generalized Rindler Wedge and Holographic Observer Concordance: The Rindler-convexity condition

-There are two different perspectives to reach this condition.
-We use the language that at each space point, there resides an accelerating observer with his/her own worldline.
-The two perspectives are: \begin{itemize} \item{ I. {\it The worldlines of accelerating observers should not intersect with each other so that the reference frame transformation makes sense physically.} The observer horizon is a null hypersurface and we can view it as `the horizon expanding at the speed of light along the normal direction' so that any photon behind the horizon could never catch the expansion of the horizon, no matter in which direction it moves.
-For a given hypersurface to be a horizon of observers, there should exist at least a set of observers at each space point who cannot pass the horizon.
-In the critical case, the accelerating observer near the hypersurface must move along the normal direction to maximally prevent himself/herself from falling into the hypersurface, thus this hypersurface could be a horizon at least for these observers.
+The condition for the null hypersurface to be a horizon comes from the fact that the worldlines of accelerating observers should not intersect with each other so that the reference frame transformation makes sense physically.
+The observer horizon is a null hypersurface and we can view it as a space-like surface expanding at the speed of light along the normal directions {(\ie its null generator)} so that any {observer} behind the horizon can never catch the expansion of the horizon, no matter in which direction it moves.
+From this viewpoint, the nonintersecting condition imposes a constraint on the shape of the spacelike surface.
+We can analyze it as follows.

+{For a given spacelike hypersurface {on a Cauchy slice} to become a bifurcation surface of the horizon of observers, there should exist at least a consistent set of observers at each spatial point {outside the horizon} who will not {cross} the horizon.
+In the critical case, the accelerating observer near the bifurcation surface must move in the spatial direction perpendicular to the surface to maximize their chance of avoiding falling into the hypersurface.
+Consequently, this bifurcation surface could generate a horizon for these observers.
 The worldlines of these observers are hyperbolas in the spacetime with normal null geodesics being their asymptotes.
-Thus this no intersection condition indicates that {\it the normal null geodesics of the causal horizon must never intersect.}} This leads to the first definition of Rindler-convexity from the normal null direction.
+Illustrations of normal null geodesics are shown in Figure \ref{convexconcave} by green dashed lines.
+Thus this no intersection condition indicates that {\it the normal null geodesics of the causal horizon must never intersect.}} This leads to the following definition of Rindler-convexity from the normal null direction.

-\textbf{Normal condition for Rindler-convexity:} a region on a Cauchy slice is `Rindler-convex' if the normal null geodesics outside its boundary both to the future and from the past never intersect to form caustics.
+\textbf{Normal condition for the definition of Rindler-convexity:} a region on a Cauchy slice is `Rindler-convex' if the normal null geodesics outside its boundary both to the future and from the past never intersect to form caustics.

-\item{II. {\it Any point inside the `Rindler-convex hull' of a given region $A$ will inevitably have causal connection with region $A$.}} `Rindler-convex hull' of A the smallest Rindler-convex region $B$ which contains $A$.
-As shown in figure \ref{convexity}, observers in the blue shaded region, i.e the `Rindler-convex hull' of the regions enclosed by the red curve, will inevitably fall into the horizon no matter which direction they move.
-As a result, the surface of Rindler-concave regions could not be observer horizons.
-This leads to the second definition of Rindler-convexity.
+We have already obtained the definition of Rindler-convexity, which constrains the shape of the bifurcation surface of observer horizons.
+However, this definition is not conveniently used in telling if a given spacelike surface could be Rindler convex or not.
+Therefore, we develop the following equivalent definition of Rindler-convexity.